Palats/mapshot/README.md

 xvfb-run ./mapshot render <savename>
 ```

-Note: it seems that a recent Xvfb version is needed.
+It can be a bit fiddly with OpenGL; a few tips:

+* Make sure you have a recent version of Xvfb / distro.
 For example, on Ubuntu 18.04 there are issues with OpenGL, while it works fine on Ubuntu 20.04.
+* I had some success running it in Docker, using an Ubuntu 20.04 image.
+* https://github.com/Palats/mapshot/issues/8 has a suggestion using virtualgl.

 ## Serving the maps